labex-labs/open-source-labs/rust/rust-book/lab-ch20-02-multithreaded/step11.md

 # Implementing the execute Method

 Let's finally implement the `execute` method on `ThreadPool`.
 We'll also change `Job` from a struct to a type alias for a trait object that holds the type of closure that `execute` receives.
-As discussed in "Creating Type Synonyms with Type Aliases" on page XX, type aliases allow us to make long types shorter for ease of use.
+As discussed in "Creating Type Synonyms with Type Aliases", type aliases allow us to make long types shorter for ease of use.
 Look at Listing 20-19.

 Filename: `src/lib.rs`